 - what time of day is your child most alert, but not too active – not when they are falling asleep

-- reading level – if its too hard they’ll be discouraged and not want to try
+- correct reading level – if its too hard they’ll be discouraged and not want to try

 Some of our favorite beginner books for kids are:

 Little Critter by Mercer Mayer We have the one pictured above plus quite a few more, including one that was Hubby’s as a child.
 These books tend to have smaller sentences and only one or two per page.

 We don’t have as many of these books as I’d like.
 But we have a number of them, and have been getting more.
 Blake’s favorite is Hop on Pop.
 They are repetitive and fun, which makes them perfect for kids. to learn to read with.

 The Berenstain Bears book tend to be a little long with a lot words to read, but these I Can Read beginner books are shortened versions of the popular books, one or two sentences per page, with larger print.
 With 12 different books in the set.
 There are also Berenstain Bears I Can Read level 1 books.

 Personally we love these book sets, they have each have one book based on a specific sound.
 Really repetitive.
 They are also great for building confidence in reading for those who struggle.
 We have also found some more of these great I Can Read Books: